Constrained Zero-Sum Stochastic Linear-Quadratic Differential Game for Jump-Diffusion Systems with Random Coefficients

+To place the random-coefficient game in context, we first recall the corresponding Riccati theory for one-player SLQ control.
+For random-coefficient SLQ control problems, feedback synthesis is closely tied to the solvability of the associated stochastic Riccati equations (SREs), which are matrix-valued BSDEs with highly nonlinear generators.
+Early work goes back to Bismut \cite{BI1976}, who initiated the study of random-coefficient SLQ control and treated several special cases.
+Tang \cite{T2003} subsequently established the existence and uniqueness of solutions to the general matrix-valued SRE by relating it to the stochastic Hamiltonian system and the associated stochastic flows.
+For jump-diffusion systems, Zhang, Dong, and Meng \cite{ZDM2020} studied matrix-valued stochastic Riccati equations with jumps (SREJs) associated with random-coefficient SLQ control problems driven jointly by Brownian and Poisson noises, and proved the existence and uniqueness of their solutions.

-The Riccati equations corresponding to the zero-sum SLQ differential games with random coefficients is a highly nonlinear and indefinite SREs.
+The Riccati equations corresponding to zero-sum SLQ differential games with random coefficients are highly nonlinear and indefinite SREs.
 Indefinite Riccati equations also arise in SLQ problems and there have been some results concerning their solvability in some special cases, see Hu and Zhou \cite{MR2175763003}, Du \cite{MR237347712003}, Sun et al. \cite{MR4254486}, and Qian and Zhou \cite{MR4991129003}.
-However, it is worth pointing out that optimal control problems generally involve a single decision-maker or multiple decision-makers pursuing the same direction of optimization (such as minimizing a quadratic cost), so the weighting matrices are typically positive semi-definite to guarantee that the value function is bounded below.
 In contrast, the indefinite SREs derived from zero-sum SLQ differential games are fundamentally different from those obtained in optimal control problems.
 The key reason lies in the conflicting objectives of the two players in a zero-sum game, which naturally result in control weighting matrices with opposite signs and, consequently, an indefinite formulation.
-Hence, proving the solvability of SREs derived from zero-sum SLQ differential games is an extremely challenging task.
-Due to this challenge, the literature on SLQ zero-sum problems with random coefficients is, to the best of our knowledge, limited to the work of Zhang and Xu \cite{MR4837915}, who consider zero-sum SLQ differential games with regime switching and random coefficients and prove the solvability of a class of multidimensional indefinite SREs using BSDE theory.
+Hence, proving the solvability of SREs derived from zero-sum SLQ differential games presents substantial analytical difficulties.
+Due to these analytical difficulties, relatively few results are available for zero-sum SLQ problems with random coefficients.
+A particularly close work is that of Zhang and Xu \cite{MR4837915}, who studied zero-sum SLQ differential games with random coefficients and non-Markovian regime switching and proved the solvability of a class of multidimensional indefinite SREs using BSDE methods.